Chart Color Schemes

 Forest Lake - Ellen Grove's population is slightly younger than the national pattern

-Forest Lake - Ellen Grove has a median age of 36 years, equal to Greater Brisbane's but younger than the national average of 38 years.
-The 55-64 age group is strongly represented at 12.0%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 12.7%.
-Between 2021 and present, the 75-84 age group has grown from 4.0% to 4.9% of the population.
-Conversely, the 45-54 cohort has declined from 14.5% to 13.2%, and the 5-14 group has dropped from 13.9% to 12.8%.
-Population forecasts for 2041 indicate significant demographic changes in Forest Lake - Ellen Grove.
-The 75-84 age cohort is projected to rise substantially, increasing by 788 people (67%) from 1,170 to 1,959.
+Forest Lake - Ellen Grove has a median age of 36 years, equal to Greater Brisbane's but slightly younger than the national average of 38 years.
+The 55-64 age group comprises 12.0% of the population compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 12.7%.
+Between 2021 and present, the 75-84 age group has increased from 4.0% to 4.9% of the population.
+Conversely, the 45-54 cohort has decreased from 14.5% to 13.2%, and the 5-14 age group has dropped from 13.9% to 12.8%.
+Population forecasts for Forest Lake - Ellen Grove in 2041 indicate significant demographic changes.
+The 75-84 age cohort is projected to rise substantially, growing by 788 people (67%) from 1,170 to 1,959.
 Notably, the combined 65+ age groups will account for 69% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both 5-14 and 0-4 age groups are projected to decrease in number.
+In contrast, both 5-14 and 0-4 age groups are expected to decrease in number.